Where will the actual Hands-On Training take place?

 What is the required attire?

 Participants should come dressed for maintenance work; plan to get dirty, and do not wear any loose clothing.
-You must bring your own steel-toed boots.
+You must bring your own steel-toed boots and work gloves.
 Other standard safety gear, including hard hats and eye protection, will be provided for use by K-State.

 Are meals provided?